 About

-ReSEES has an impressive track record in attracting research funding from European Commission, International Organizations and Foundations.
-Research tools used by ReSEES include, among others, financial analysis, socio-economic and econometric analysis, environmental valuation, political and institutional analysis, integrated environmental-economic modeling, life cycle analysis, risk analysis, geographical information systems, game theory, information technology decision making tools development and systems innovation approach.
+ReSEES has an impressive track record in attracting research funding from the European Commission, International Organizations, and Foundations.
+Research tools used by ReSEES include, among others, financial analysis, socio-economic and econometric analysis, environmental valuation, political and institutional analysis, integrated environmental-economic modeling, life cycle analysis, risk analysis, geographical information systems, game theory, information technology decision-making tools development and systems innovation approach.

 ReSEES was founded and is being directed by Phoebe Koundouri, Professor at the School of Economics of the Athens University of Economics and Business since 2016 which is the outcome of the evolution of the Research Team on Socio-Economic and Environmental Sustainability.
-She is a world-renowned environmental economics professor and global leader in sustainable development and widely recognized as a pioneer in innovative, human-centric, interdisciplinary systems for the sustainable interaction between nature, society, and the economy.
-She is listed in the most-cited women economists in the world, with 15 published books and more than 465 published peer reviewed scientific articles, book chapters, research and policy reports.
+Professor Phoebe Koundouri is a world-renowned pioneer in innovative, human-centric, interdisciplinary systems for the sustainable interaction between nature, society, and the economy, including in the Stanford University list of Top 2% of world scientists with 19 published books and more than 600 published peer-reviewed scientific articles, book chapters, research, and policy reports.

 ReSEES funding is affiliated with the institutions with which Prof. Phoebe Koundouri had a long-run affiliation, mainly: University of Cambridge, UK; University College London, UK; University of Cyprus, CYPRUS; Athens University of Economics and Business, GREECE; Toulouse School of Economics, FRANCE; London School of Economics, UK; The World Bank, USA; Organization for Economic Co-operation and Development, FRANCE; and consultancy projects with governments all over the world].